coreos/fleet/functional/README.md

 ## fleet functional tests

-This functional test suite deploys a fleet cluster nspawn containers and asserts fleet is functioning properly.
+This functional test suite deploys a fleet cluster using nspawn containers, and asserts fleet is functioning properly.

-It shares etcd deployed on the host machine with each of the nspawn containers.
+It shares an instance of etcd deployed on the host machine with each of the nspawn containers.

+It's recommended to run this in a virtual machine environment on CoreOS (e.g. using coreos-vagrant).
+The only dependency for the tests not provided on the CoreOS image is `go`.

 The caller must do three things before running the tests: